The San Francisco Plantation Historic Preservation Project

 SCOPE OF WORK

 Although the 1970′s renovation brought the plantation house back to its original splendor, little was done in the following years to maintain the structural elements of the house, and it was falling again into disrepair.
 In 2014, the Foundation determined that another renovation project was needed to keep the plantation from losing more historic fabric.
-Don`t forget to look into this website to find additional info.

 Collums Construction and Central City Millworks has built a solid reputation for historical preservation and are known for their high level of skill and expertise in mill work restorations.
 As one of the few on the list of Louisiana’s Historical State Certified Mill Shops they were chosen to complete the restoration of the plantation’s degrading exterior and return it to its original elegance and structural stability.